League Leaders' Shield

-The League Leaders' Shield is a shield awarded to the team finishing the season top of Super League in the sport of rugby league football.
-Currently, and for most of Super League's history, the championship is decided on the basis of a play-off series with a Grand Final, so the Shield is regarded as a lesser prize.
+The League Leaders' Shield is a trophy awarded to the team finishing the season top of Super League in the sport of rugby league football.
+This regular portion of the season precedes the playoffs for the eventual Super League Grand Final.
+The trophy was first awarded in Super League VIII in 2003.

+Bradford Bulls won the first shield in 2003, but St. Helens have won it most, winning it on a total of 8 occasions.

+Wigan Warriors became only the 2nd team (along with St Helens), to retain the shield in 2024.

 History

 From 1907 until 1973 the Championship was awarded to the team winning a top-four play-off (excluding the 2 seasons 1962–63 and 1963–64, when the championship was awarded to the top-placed team).
 From 1907 to 1962 no prize was awarded to the team finishing top.
 From 1965 to 1973 a 'League Leaders' Trophy' was introduced to reward the team finishing top.
 In 1996, Super League was formed but continued to use the league to decide the champions until 1998, when they adopted a play-off structure for the championship.

-The League Leaders' Shield was first awarded in 2003.
-Between 1998 and 2002 the league leaders were not awarded a trophy.
-In 1996 and 1997 the League Leaders were declared champions as the Grand Final was not introduced until 1998.
+Between 1998 and 2002 no trophy was awarded for coming top of the league in the regular season, and it would not be until the 2003 season when the League Leaders' Shield was first awarded.

-In 2015, it was announced that the League Leaders would qualify to take part in the expanded World Club Challenge and the prize money would be inecreased from £50,000 to £100,000.
+From 2015 to 2017, League Leaders' Shield winners would participate in the short lived World Club Series.
+2015 also saw the prize money increase from £50,000 to £100,000.

 In 2016, the League Leaders were awarded medals for the first time.